KaloianPenchev/Speakle/README.md

 ## Project Overview

 Speakle is a smart glove designed to bridge the communication gap for the deaf community by translating sign language into spoken voice and converting speech to text.
-Our mission is to enable seamless interaction between deaf individuals and the hearing world through innovative hardware and advanced machine learning.
+Its mission is to enable seamless interaction between deaf individuals and the hearing world through innovative hardware and advanced machine learning.

 The project consists of three key components: